How to Write a Grant 101: A Crash Course

 5. Project management plan + timeline

 This section will provide the blueprint for the project.
-It will outline the start and finish dates for the specific project activities that will be used to meet the project’s objectives.
-Each project activity will be assigned to a person or group of people who will be responsible for managing and accomplishing it.
+It will outline the start and finish dates for the specific project activities to meet the project’s objectives.
+You will assign each project activity to a person or group responsible for managing and accomplishing it.
 A great way to support this section is to use a visual element, such as a table or chart, to illustrate the project plan, timeline, and deadlines.
 Additional information, such as meetings, required resources, and extra personnel, could also be listed in the table.

 6. Project evaluation

 This section will provide the monetary budget for the project.
-Budgets can generally be broken down into two categories: direct and indirect costs.
+You can generally break down budgets into two categories: direct and indirect costs.
 Direct costs include personnel salaries, travel, equipment, resources or supplies, and in-kind contributions.
-Indirect, or overhead, costs are building expenses, utilities, and insurance, etc. Some indirect costs are not permitted to be included in grants, so be sure to double check the one you are applying for before out build out your budget.
+Indirect or overhead costs are building expenses, utilities, insurance, etc. Some indirect costs are not permitted to be included in grants, so be sure to double-check the one you are applying for before building out your budget.
 While the above framework provides a great starting point, be sure to familiarize yourself with the specific grant you are applying for to make sure you include all of the requirements.

 - The briefer, the better.
 Using simple, concise language will translate to an easier-to-read application.

-- Follow the style guidelines and remain consistent in terms of format (font size, line spacing, etc).
+- Follow the style guidelines and remain consistent in format (font size, line spacing, etc.).
 If there is a specific font, for example, Times New Roman size 12, use it!
-Grants are not the time to display knowledge of typography or to exercise a creative license.
+Grants are not the time to display typography knowledge or exercise a creative license.